sanheensethi/notes/Number Theory/Readme.md

 - [x] `coprime numbers` : gcd(x,y) = 1 , consecutive numbers are coprime numbers.
 - [x] `relatively prime pair wise` : gcd(a,b) = 1 i.e., they are coprime numbers.

 > Note : `Result (Generally):` An a-by-b rectangle can be covered with square tiles of side length c only if c is a common divisor of a and b.
+[Link](#geometrical-view-of-gcd)

 ### Properties of GCD and LCM